How to Install Apache with Pound on Ubuntu Linux

 sudo apt-get install apache2

-After installing Apache2, the commands below can stop, start and enable Apache2 to always startup every time the server boots up.
+After installing Apache2, the commands below can stop, start, and enable Apache2 always to start whenever the server boots up.

 sudo systemctl stop apache2.service